Commedia dell’arte Conventions

 – Most notable for its mix of masked and unmasked characters, plus the fact that women were acting on the Commedia stage well before they were allowed to act in England (Charles II, Restoration, 1660).

-With few exceptions, all characters of the Commedia dell’arte belonged to one of three categories: masters, lovers, servants.
+With few exceptions, all characters of the Commedia dell’arte belonged to one of three categories: masters, lovers, and servants.

 – Masters: adults, landowners, merchants, businessmen etc.